adnpark/adnpark/README.md

 ### Hi there 👋

+I'm a crypto developer.

+I love to make things in crypto.

+"Make it run, make it secure, make it efficient" is the general programming process I follow.

 <!--
 **adnpark/adnpark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+“Make it run, make it right, make it fast” is the general programming process I follow.

 Here are some ideas to get you started: